AdaGold/task-list-api/ada-project-docs/optional-enhancements.md

 ### Use List Comprehensions

-Use list comprehensions in your routes functions where applicable.
+Use list comprehensions in your route functions where applicable.

 ### Route Helper Methods